nim-lang/Nim/doc/manual.rst

 In module B has an `init` proc from module C in its scope that is not taken into account when `genericB` is instantiated which leads to the instantiation of `genericA`.
-The solution is to `forward`:idx these symbols by a `bind` statement inside `genericB`.
+The solution is to `forward`:idx: these symbols by a `bind` statement inside `genericB`.